hedyhli/spsrv/README.md

 feel free to move the binary somewhere else like `/usr/sbin/`

+note that it's recommended to pin any latest version `@v0.0.0` rather than the latest commit since it may not be stable.

-### Option 2: just build it yourself
+### Option 3: just build it yourself

 run `git clone https://git.sr.ht/~hedy/spsrv` from any directory and `cd spsrv`

 make sure you have go installed and working.

 ```
-git checkout v0.0.0  # optionally pin a specific tag
+git checkout v0.0.0  # recommended to pin a specific tag
-go build
+make build
 ```

-when it finishes, the binary will be in the current directory.
+when it finishes, the binary will be in `./bin`.

+if you don't have make, you can just `go build` (just that version and build information will not be available with `spsrv --version`).

 ### otherwise...

-If you don't have/want go installed, you can contact me, and if you're lucky, I have the same OS as you and you can use my compiled binary (lol).
-I'll eventually have automated uploads of binaries for various architectures for each release in the future.
+if you do not wish to install go or clone the repo, and your architecture is not supported in the prebuilt binaries, drop an email to my [public inbox](mailto:~hedy/inbox@lists.sr.ht) (or contact me privately) so I could perhaps compile a binary for your architecture.

 ## configuration

 The default config file location is `/etc/spsrv.conf` you can specify your own path by running spsrv like

 ```
 spsrv -c /path/to/file.conf